Why can’t cricket be rain-proof?

 BRISTOL: On Friday morning, Zahid Aslam took a train from London Paddington to Bristol Parkway hoping against hope that he would be able to witness a full World Cup game featuring Pakistan and Sri Lanka.

-Zahid, a police officer in San Francisco (USA), is in Britain to watch the World Cup matches.
-An American of Pakistani origin, he is here to support Sarfraz Ahmed and his men.
-Having watched Pakistan stun England at Trent Bridge on Monday, Zahid was sure that he would see the Pakistanis recording another win if the sun came out.
-But his heart sank as he witnessed rain the moment his train left London.
-It was wetter and colder when he arrived in Bristol to the news that there was almost a cent percent chance that the game would be washed out.

-“Why can’t they have roofs covering cricket stadiums,” he asked.
 It’s the one question on the minds of diehard cricket fans all over the world.
-After all covered sports facilities aren’t uncommon in international sport.
+After all covered sports facilities are not uncommon in international sport.
 Footballs stadiums have roofs, many tennis facilities are covered.
 In fact there is a stadium in Melbourne, now known as the Marvel Stadium, which has hosted cricket matches among other events.

-So it can be done?
+It’s certainly possible but ask the experts and they will tell you that it’s not feasible.
+At least not yet.

 BRISTOL: On Friday morning, Zahid Aslam took a train from London Paddington to Bristol Parkway hoping against hope that he would be able to witness a full World Cup game featuring Pakistan and Sri Lanka.

-Zahid, a police officer in San Francisco (USA), is in Britain to watch the World Cup matches.
-An American of Pakistani origin, he is here to support Sarfraz Ahmed and his men.
-Having watched Pakistan stun England at Trent Bridge on Monday, Zahid was sure that he would see the Pakistanis recording another win if the sun came out.
-But his heart sank as he witnessed rain the moment his train left London.
-It was wetter and colder when he arrived in Bristol to the news that there was almost a cent percent chance that the game would be washed out.

-“Why can’t they have roofs covering cricket stadiums,” he asked.
 It’s the one question on the minds of diehard cricket fans all over the world.
-After all covered sports facilities aren’t uncommon in international sport.
+After all covered sports facilities are not uncommon in international sport.
 Footballs stadiums have roofs, many tennis facilities are covered.
 In fact there is a stadium in Melbourne, now known as the Marvel Stadium, which has hosted cricket matches among other events.

-So it can be done?
+It’s certainly possible but ask the experts and they will tell you that it’s not feasible.
+At least not yet.